 While EORs have been around for a while, they've recently surged in popularity with the rise of remote work.
 In fact, the global Employer of Record market size is projected to reach $6.6 billion by 2028.

-So how does an Employer of Record work?
+So, how does an Employer of Record work?
 Here’s the rundown:

 - They attract and keep international talent – An EOR provider takes on international hiring to craft compelling and compliant employment packages for the employees you seek.
 Their focus on employee satisfaction and well-being also encourages loyalty—meaning once you secure an international employee, you have the best chance of keeping them.

 - They interface with authorities – The bureaucracy surrounding legal entities can be a drain on your internal resources.
-EORs circumvent the red tape and get you authorized to employ as quickly and inexpensively as possible.
+EORs circumvent the red tape and get you authorised to employ as quickly and inexpensively as possible.

 - They make sure you stay compliant – Staying on the right side of the law when it comes to hiring internationally is not a one-and-done job.
-With tax and labor regulations constantly evolving, an EOR provider keeps your business compliant and out of trouble.
+With tax and labour regulations constantly evolving, an EOR provider keeps your business compliant and out of trouble.

 The Benefits of EOR Solutions